 Active Directory User Attributes:

 If you’re using a hybrid identity environment, the OnPrem Active Directory is the leading one.
-So you have to set the Attributes for synced Identities in youe OnPrem AD.
+So you have to set the Attributes for synced Identities in your OnPrem AD.

 Another solution could be to use Azure Functions to modify the attributes when the identities have been synced.

-There are plenty instructions available in the www because this is a very common task in a customer’s cloud journey.
+There are plenty of instructions available on the www because this is a very common task in a customer’s cloud journey.

 PreferredLanguage: The PreferredLanguage Attribute is available in the OnPrem Active Directory Schema, but it’s not used very often.
 So, just check if it’s filled and make sure that AADConnect is synchronizing it.

-If it’s not filled you can consider to fill it automated by reading out the c attribute or check the Mailbox Language of the corresponding user.
+If it’s not filled you can consider filling it automated by reading out the c attribute or checking the Mailbox Language of the corresponding user.

 Exchange OnPrem Attributes:

-If you’re planning to migrate mailboxes to Exchange Online you should double check if the mailbox regional configuration is synced within the migration job.
+If you’re planning to migrate mailboxes to Exchange Online you should double-check if the mailbox regional configuration is synced within the migration job.
 I’ve experienced it often that this was not the case.
-Keep that in mind and build pre and post migration jobs to store the regional maibox settings before the mailbox is migrated, and reapply them afterwards.
+Keep that in mind and build pre and post-migration jobs to store the regional mailbox settings before the mailbox is migrated, and reapply them afterward.

-If the user is not able to change the setting here, the user might use an synchronized identity and the admin has to modify the value in the OnPrem AD manually.
+If the user is not able to change the setting here, the user might use a synchronized identity and the admin has to modify the value in the OnPrem AD manually.

-If a user is creating a O365 Group (enabled for Teams, Yammer, Planner, or not) a related mailbox and SharePoint Site is created also created with the locale of the Preferred Tenant Language.
+If a user is creating an M365 Group (enabled for Teams, Yammer, Planner, or not) a related mailbox and SharePoint Site are created also with the locale of the Preferred Tenant Language.
 The language of the Group Mailbox is set to another language, the language of the Mailbox of the creator 😖🤯.

-This Mailbox Language settings are relevant here because group invitations and other notification messages of the group will be send out in that language.
+This Mailbox Language settings are relevant here because group invitations and other notification messages of the group will be sent out in that language.

-If you want to change this you have to implement it in a Group / Teams deployment which handles the Language Settings for the related Site and Mailbox afterwards.
+If you want to change this you have to implement it in a Group / Teams deployment which handles the Language Settings for the related Site and Mailbox afterward.

-Teams Client Language: The Teams Client Language is independent from other Language-Settings and respects the OS Language Settings.
-There is no administrative possibility to change the Teams Client Language, but the user can do this easily himself by navigating to the Client Settings and chose another language.
-After a restart of the Teams application it uses the new language.
-This works the same in the desktop and in the browser version.
+Teams Client Language: The Teams Client Language is independent of other Language-Settings and respects the OS Language Settings.
+There is no administrative possibility to change the Teams Client Language, but the user can do this easily himself by navigating to the Client Settings and choosing another language.
+After a restart of the Teams application, it uses the new language.
+This works the same on the desktop and in the browser version.

-No question that the possibility to manage the teams client language settings is missing.
-Vote this UserVoice up to speed it up: https://microsoftteams.uservoice.com/forums/555103-public/suggestions/34846579-allow-admins-to-set-default-team-language
+No question that the possibility to manage the Teams client language settings is missing.
+Vote this UserVoice up to speed it up: Allow admins to set default Team language · Community (microsoft.com)

-If you’re using Outlook to plan the Event and enable it for Teams than the Mailbox Language is used
+If you’re using Outlook to plan the Event and enable it for Teams then the Mailbox Language is used

-Teams Notifications: If you’re not online in Teams and somebody tries to reach you, or if you were added to a new team you will receive a email-notification.
-Till now I did not found a pattern what is responsible for the language of the E-Mail.
+Teams Notifications: If you’re not online in Teams and somebody tries to reach you, or if you were added to a new team you will receive an E-mail notification.
+Till now I did not found a pattern of what is responsible for the language of the E-Mail.

 Spell checking: The Spell Checking in Teams is using the Teams Client Language

 By the way: this fact was the initiator for writing this blog.
-A international customer enabled audio conferencing licenses and the message was send out to all users in German.
-The reason for that was that the Preferred Tenant Language was set to Germand and the user values for PreferredLanguage have not been filled.
+An international customer enabled audio conferencing licenses and the message was sent out to all users in German.
+The reason for that was that the Preferred Tenant Language was set to German and the user values for PreferredLanguage have not been filled.
 So we updated the user Attributes and forced a new submission of the audio conferencing option.

-Meeting Transcripts: The Meeting Recording which is stored in Stream can be enriched with a automatically generated Transcript.
-You have to chose the language in the Meeting Recording using Stream and enable it.
+Meeting Transcripts: The Meeting Recording which is stored in Stream can be enriched with an automatically generated Transcript.
+You have to choose the language in the Meeting Recording using Stream and enable it.
 Right now there are 8 Languages supported.: https://docs.microsoft.com/en-us/stream/portal-autogenerate-captions

 Conversation & Chat Translation: The translation feature is using the Teams Client Language.
 If you want to translate to another language, the user has to switch his Teams Client Language.

-Live Transcript & Captions: The Teams Live Transcript supports only English right now, an automated live translation (Captions) is on it’s was.
-So by now, the client settings etc. don’t play a role.
+Live Transcript & Captions: The Teams Live Transcript supports only English right now, an automated live translation (Captions) is on its way.
+So by now, the client settings, etc. don’t play a role.

 Stay updated by voting this up: https://microsoftteams.uservoice.com/forums/555103-public/suggestions/37608421-real-time-translation-feature-for-teams-meeting

-This localized Shared Numbers play the greeting in the language that is configured for this Conference Bridge.
-For the shared lines you can’t change the primary and secondary language which will be played afterwards.
+These localized Shared Numbers play the greeting in the language that is configured for this Conference Bridge.
+For the shared lines, you can’t change the primary and secondary language which will be played afterward.